How To Devise a Logging Strategy

 Logging shouldn’t be something that developers do if they feel like it.
 Instead, it should be an important part of the development and deployment cycle.
 It should be part of your definition of ‘Done’.

-As we’ve seen, useful and relevant logging comes from having an end-user in mind.
+Useful and relevant logging comes from having an end-user in mind.
 Therefore, logging is a feature of the application not a nice-to-have.
 When you treat logging as a feature, it’s less likely to get forgotten about.

 So there you have it.
 Three simple rules that can be used to form the basis of a successful logging strategy.